-The ideal place to assess your long-term care needs, and develop the best possible immediate and longer-term care plan for you, is in your home.
-In your home your day-to-day needs can best be evaluated and understood.
+The ideal place to assess your long-term care needs, and develop the best possible immediate and longer term care plan for you, is in your home.
+Your day-to-day needs can best be evaluated and understood in your home.
 On some occasions, a person may need to wait in the hospital for long-term care placement.
 If you are in hospital while you wait, you or your caregiver may be asked to consider long-term care homes with shorter wait times so that you can receive the care you need sooner.

-Patients in hospitals who are awaiting placement in a longterm care home may be required to pay a chronic care copayment charge.
-The co-payment is a contribution to the cost of accommodation and meals, and is comparable to the co-payment that applies to long-term care home residents.
-You can find more information about the co-payment, including rates and information about reduced payments, online at:
+Patients in hospitals who are awaiting placement in a long-term care home may be required to pay a chronic care co-payment charge.
+The co-payment is a contribution to the cost of accommodation and meals, and is comparable to the co-payment applicable to long-term care home residents.

+More information about the co-payment, including rates and information about reduced payments, is available: ontario.ca/page/get-help-paying-long-term-care.